CEED/libCEED/examples/solids/index.md

 where volumetric strain is given by $\epsilon_v = \sum_i \epsilon_{ii}$.

-Equation {math:numref}`derss` can be written in Voigt matrix notation as follows:
+Equation {eq}`derss` can be written in Voigt matrix notation as follows:

 $$
 \begin{pmatrix}